microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/indexing-api-overview.md

 ---
-title: "Use the Microsoft Search indexing REST API"
+title: "Use the Microsoft Search API to index data"
 description: "Microsoft Graph lets your app index custom items or external files in the Microsoft Search service."
 localization_priority: Priority
 author: "snlraju-msft"